Millennium '73: And It Is Divine special issue

 The DLM's magazine And It Is Divine published a special edition for the event.
 The 78-page magazine, with Maharaj Ji listed as the editor-in-chief, included an invitation to the event, the festival program, and a history of the festival.
 One article profiled the "Holy Family" (Guru Maharaj Ji, his mother, and three older brothers), illustrated with individual portraits and a group photograph.
 The festival invitation said, "Three years ago, at the 1970 Hans Jayanti, the present Guru Maharaj Ji proclaimed he would establish world peace.
 This year at Millennium '73 he will set in motion his plan to bring peace on earth ... for a thousand years."
 An article compared the nations of the world to the coyote in the Roadrunner cartoons who, blinded by the prize he is chasing, runs off the end of the cliff and falls.

-An unsigned article, titled "Prophets of the Millennium", referred to prophecies from the Book of Isaiah, Hindu scripture, American Indians, Edgar Cayce, Jeanne Dixon, and others.
+An unsigned article, titled "Prophets of the Millennium", referred to prophecies from the Book of Isaiah, Hindu scripture, American Indians, Edgar Cayce, Jeane Dixon, and others.
 The article noted that prophecies tend to come true, that there are many predictions that the savior will be a child or will come from the East.
 It concluded by asking whether Guru Maharaj Ji might be that prophesied "Great Savior".